wkolowski/Type-Theory-Wishlist/README.md

 ## [Universes](Universes/Universes.md) <a id="universes"></a> [↩](#toc)

-We want to have a multidimensional hierarchy of universes stratified both by the usual predicative level and by homotopy level, similar to the [Arend language](https://arend-lang.github.io/about/arend-features#universe-levels).
-The predicative levels are basically naturals, whereas the homotopy levels are natural numbers extended with infinity (for untruncated types).
-In fact, there will be (at least) two type hierarchies: the strict one and the non-strict one.

-In the strict hierarchy, `Type (h = 0)` (abbreviated `Contr`) is the universe of contractible types (whose only member is itself), `Type (h = 1)` (abbreviated `Prop`) is the universe of strict (i.e. definitionally irrelevant) propositions (like Coq's [Prop](https://coq.inria.fr/refman/addendum/sprop.html) or Agda's [Prop](https://agda.readthedocs.io/en/v2.6.0/language/prop.html)), `Type (h = 2)` (abbreviated `Set`) is the universe of strict sets (types for which the type of paths is a strict proposition) and so on, up to `Type (h = oo)`, the universe of strict untruncated types.

-The non-strict hierarchy (written `hType`) is similar.
-Knowing that a type has a homotopy level `h` should bring benefits which are similar but weaker than these for the strict universes.

-### Idea

 We want our universes to keep track of types' homotopy levels.
 This could:
 - Give us more computational equalities by explicitly marking types as "strict propositions" (no computational content, i.e. all terms computationally equal), "strict sets" (paths are strict propositions) and so on.
 We call universes that are capable of this **strict universes**.
 - Free us from boilerplate stemming from having to pass around proofs of being a proposition (`isProp`), a set (`isSet`) and so on and having to use them where appropriate.
 We call universes that are capable of this **non-strict** universes.

+Of course, besides homotopy levels, we want to also keep track of the usual levels, which we will call _predicative levels_.
+This means that our universe hierarchy is going to be multidimensional, stratified both by homotopy levels and predicative levels, similar to the [Arend language](https://arend-lang.github.io/about/arend-features#universe-levels).
+In fact, there will be (at least) two type hierarchies: the strict one and the non-strict one.

 ### Syntax

-We denote the strict universes by `Type h p`.
+We denote the strict universes by `Type h p`, where `h` is the homotopy level and `p` is the predicative level.
 We can be more explicit by writing `Type (h = h', p = p')`.
 We allow "typical ambiguity", i.e. when the level is not written, it will be inferred and solved by the universe checker.
 We can be more explicit and ambiguous at once, for example writing `Type (h = h')` - the homotopy level is explicit, but the predicative level will be inferred.
-We abbreviate `Type (h = 0)` with `Contr`, `Type (h = 1)` with `Prop`, `Type (h = 2)` with `Set` and `Type (h = 3)` with `Grpd`.

-Non-strict universes follow the same conventions, except that they are called `hType` and the abbreviations for the various h-levels are `hContr`, `hProp`, `hSet` and `hGrpd`, respectively.
+In the strict hierarchy, `Type (h = 0)` (abbreviated `Contr`) is the universe of (strict) contractible types (whose only member is itself), `Type (h = 1)` (abbreviated `Prop`) is the universe of strict (i.e. definitionally irrelevant) propositions (like Coq's [Prop](https://coq.inria.fr/refman/addendum/sprop.html) or Agda's [Prop](https://agda.readthedocs.io/en/v2.6.0/language/prop.html)), `Type (h = 2)` (abbreviated `Set`) is the universe of strict sets (types for which the type of paths is a strict proposition) and so on, up to `Type (h = oo)`, the universe of strict untruncated types.

+The non-strict hierarchy (written `hType`) is similar. `hType (h = 0)` (abbreviated `hContr`) is the universe of homotopy contractible types (i.e. types which are contractible only up to a path), `hType (h = 1)` is the universe of (homotopy) propositions, `hType (h = 2)` is the universe of (homotopy) sets.
+The non-strict hierarchy is most similar to what we have in [Arend](https://arend-lang.github.io/about/arend-features#universe-levels) and also very similar to the hierarchy of `n`-Types from the HoTT Book.

 We use Russell style universes because they are easier to read and write.